 \subsection{Experimental Scenarios}

-\textbf{Scenario 1: Pedestrian--E-scooter Interaction.} A pedestrian and an e-scooter rider approach a shared intersection from orthogonal directions.
-The e-scooter emerges from a fully occluded 90$^\circ$ corner at 10--15~km/h, while the pedestrian walks toward the \textit{expected intersection point} (EIP) at normal pace as shown in Figure \ref{fig:ped_scooter}.
+\textbf{Scenario 1: Pedestrian--E-Scooter Interaction.} A pedestrian and an e-scooter rider approached a shared intersection from orthogonal directions.
+The e-scooter emerged from a fully occluded 90$^\circ$ corner at 10--15~km/h, while the pedestrian walked toward the expected intersection point (EIP) at normal pace as shown in Figure \ref{fig:ped_scooter}.

-\textbf{Scenario 2: Pedestrian--Vehicle Interaction.} This scenario involves a pedestrian crossing near a side road while a vehicle approaches from a different direction.
-The vehicle emerges from an approximately 80$^\circ$ curved corner at 20--30~km/h, gradually entering the pedestrian’s path of motion.
+\textbf{Scenario 2: Pedestrian--Vehicle Interaction.} This scenario involved a pedestrian crossing near a side road while a vehicle approached from a different direction.
+The vehicle emerged from an approximately 80$^\circ$ curved corner at 20--30~km/h, gradually entering the pedestrian’s path of motion.
 Figure~\ref{fig:outdoor_ped_vehicle} presents the layout of this real-world interaction.